laurenth-personal/LightingTools.HDRPLensFlare/README.md

   - Pick a texture with alpha
 - Create a gameobject and add a HDRPLensFlareRenderer component to it
   - Reference the lens flare you want to use

+## Disclaimer

+Still work in progress.
+I have seen some issues with distance fade.
+Don't hesitate to report issues if you find some.